 In this chapter, we suggest ways you can involve young people and how you can help them learn about decision making.
-We look at how you can make sure your child's voice is heard in transition planning.
+We look at how you can make sure your child's voice is heard in planning for their future.
 And we provide information on some of the rights you and your child have in the eyes of the law.